bgoonz/web-dev-notes-resource-site/core-site/other-pages/tools-of-the-trade/console-js.md

 Output

 The `console` object is very much useful for the developers to debug the code.
 We as developers often use only the `log` function.
-Let’s start using the console object to its fullest potential so that it’s easier to debug and to view the browser logs vividly.
+Let's start using the console object to its fullest potential so that it's easier to debug and to view the browser logs vividly.
 I hope this article was helpful.

 Thank you for reading!